What Is Form I-9?

 Once you finish the I-9 process, be sure to save a digital or paper copy for your records.
 You’ll need it if the USCIS or a law enforcement agency asks to see it.

-Legal Templates offers a hassle-free alternative to save and store documents.
-Use our editor to complete Form I-9, then print or save it electronically for compliance.
+Legal Templates provides a hassle-free solution for saving and storing documents.
+Use our Form I-9 template, then print or save it electronically.

 Documents Required for Form I-9